Project detail

 Prioritised information hierarchy

-Reduced fields to only what mattered — less cognitive load, same business value
+Reduced fields to only what mattered which leads to less cognitive load, same business value

 KEY INSIGHT